Chelsea complete £50m Chilwell signing | Goal.com

 Chelsea complete £50m Chilwell signing

-Chelsea have completed the signing of Ben Chilwell from Leicester in a deal worth £50 million ($66m).
+Chelsea have completed the signing of Ben Chilwell from Leicester City in a deal worth £50 million ($66m), the club confirmed on Wednesday.

 The left-back has signed a five-year contract with Frank Lampard's team after they reached an agreement with the Foxes this week.